min2ha/ukwa-site/content/target/60284/index.en.md

   "subject": "Grenfell Tower Fire"
 }

-# JustGiving.com: Raising money for the families affected by the Grenfell Tower disaster

 A website for a JustGiving fundraising effort for the victims and families affected by the Grenfell Tower accident